SethMMorton/fastnumbers/README.rst

     #.
 Provide a set of functions that can be used to rapidly identify if
        an input *could* be converted to *int* or *float*.

+**NOTICE**: The first major version release after Jan 1, 2020 will drop support for Python 2.7.

 Examples
 --------